 E: The Political Economy of Industrial Relations and Welfare States

 I have been coming to SASE since the first year of my PhD, and it still is the conference where I feel most “at home”.
-I serve as convener of Network E “The Political Economy of Industrial Relations and Welfare States” and on the SASE Membership Committee.
+I serve as convener of Network E “The Political Economy of Industrial Relations and Welfare States” and I have been a member of the Executive Council since 2020.
 I am also one of the founding members of the SASE Women and Gender Forum.